Emerging deadly viruses and their glycoproteins - From infection to vaccines and antivirals

 2021 Gertrude Elion Memorial Award Recipient

-Seeking “Innovation” in the quest for prevention, treatment and cure
+Defining innovation in the quest for treatment, prevention and cure of viral diseases

 Dr. William “Bill” Lee is the Executive Vice President of Research at Gilead Sciences.
 He received his BS in Chemistry from the University of Massachusetts at Amherst and a PhD in Organic Chemistry with Teddy Traylor from the University of California San Diego.
 He did postdoctoral work in photocatalysis with Michael Gräzel at the EPFL in Switzerland and in bio-organic chemistry with Tom Bruice at the University of California Santa Barbara.
 He began his industry career at Syntex Research in Palo Alto, California and then moved to California Biotechnology where he was head of Drug Delivery.
 In 1991 he joined Gilead Sciences as Director of Pharmaceutical Product Development and became head of Discovery Research in 2000.
 During his tenure, Gilead has radically changed the paradigm for both treatment and prevention of HIV, launching multiple single-tablet regimens; discovered and developed curative antiviral regimens for HCV; and in 2020, received approval for the first antiviral drug, Veklury® against the SARS 2 virus.
 Dr. Lee is a co-inventor of Cellcept®, Viread® and tenofovir alafenamide, a lymphatic targeting prodrug of tenofovir, approved for the treatment and prevention of HIV in the combination products Genvoya®, Descovy®, Biktarvy®; Odefsey® and Symtuza® and as a solo product, Vemlidy® for the treatment of HBV®.